Lukobet/Darey.io_pbl/project16.md

 Prior to Terraform 0.12, interpolation was the only way to use non-literal expressions in Terraform configurations; in 0.12 and later, expressions can be used independently.

 Interpolation is a very common feature in programming languages; for example, Ruby uses #{<EXPRESSION>} placeholders in double-quoted strings, and JavaScript (ES6 and up) uses ${<EXPRESSION>} placeholders in backtick-quoted strings
-* Argument
+* **Argument** : In Terraform's configuration language: a syntax construct that assigns a value to a name.
+Arguments have the form <IDENTIFIER> = <EXPRESSION>, and they appear within blocks.

+Most of a Terraform configuration consists of using arguments to configure Terraform resources.
+Each resource type defines the arguments its resources can use, the allowed values for each argument, and which arguments are required or optional.
+Information about a given resource type can be found in the docs for that resource's provider.
-* Providers: Terraform relies on plugins called providers to interact with cloud providers, SaaS providers, and other APIs.
+* **Providers**: Terraform relies on plugins called providers to interact with cloud providers, SaaS providers, and other APIs.

 Terraform configurations must declare which providers they require so that Terraform can install and use them.
 Additionally, some providers require configuration (like endpoint URLs or cloud regions) before they can be used.

-* Provisioners : You can use provisioners to model specific actions on the local machine or on a remote machine in order to prepare servers or other infrastructure objects for service.
+* **Provisioners** : You can use provisioners to model specific actions on the local machine or on a remote machine in order to prepare servers or other infrastructure objects for service.

-* Input Variables: Variables
+* **Input Variables**: Variables
 Also "input variables".

 In general-purpose programming, a variable is a symbolic name associated with a value.